AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-06-0.md

 - When opening a DITA map with the unified shell enabled, the editor refreshes intermittently.
 (26919)
 - Failing to close JCR session connections while updating or creating topics result in memory leaks and service downtime.
 (26282)
+- Dragging the columns changes their width from percentage to pixel values, which results in distorted or misaligned tables.(23128)
+- When content is pasted into a `codeblock`, the spacing from the source formatting is not preserved in the Author view.
+(27478)
+- Multi-line text within `codeblock` causes text overflow issues during PDF generation.
+(15541)
+- When adding a map to the `bookmap`, it gets stored in `fmditatopicrefs` instead of `fmditamaprefs`.
+(25480)
+- The **Insert image** dialog fails to render correctly on a high-resolution or zoomed-out screens causing the figure title and alternate text fields to be not displayed.
+(26459)

 ## Publishing